mode-network/documentation/mode-trade/trading-agent-disclaimer.md

 ---
-description: This guide provides the disclaimer and risk notice for using Mode Trade Agents.
+description: This guide provides the disclaimer and risk notice for using Mode AI Trading Agents.
 ---

 # Disclaimer and Risk Notice

 ## Trading Risk

-By using **Mode Trade Agents**, you acknowledge that trading digital assets involves a high degree of risk, including the potential loss of your entire investment.
+By using **Mode AI Trading Agents**, you acknowledge that trading digital assets involves a high degree of risk, including the potential loss of your entire investment.
 The performance of automated strategies may vary and there is **no guarantee of profit**.
 Past performance is **not indicative of future results**.

 ## Independent Execution

-Mode Trade Agents execute trades automatically on your behalf.
+Mode AI Trading Agents execute trades automatically on your behalf.
 Execution outcomes may differ from other users due to variations in order timing, slippage, liquidity, and market conditions.
 As a result, your realised prices, position entries and exits, and overall profit and loss (PnL) may not match those of others running the same strategy.

 ## Sub-Account Requirements